 For its estimation, the tool “Tool for estimation of change in soil organic carbon stocks due to the implementation of A/R CDM project activities” was used.

-This tool, depending on the conditions of the pre-existing soil material in the project area, its management and state of degradation, sets a value for each hectare that is part of the project defined by the following equation.
+This tool, depending on the conditions of the pre-existing soil material in the project area, its management, and state of degradation, sets a value for each hectare that is part of the project defined by the following equation.